There is good news and bad news about the effort to build a memorial to Dr. Martin Luther King Jr. in Largo Central Park.

 Woods must accept that while he has the passion this project needs, he doesn't have the skills.
 He should seek out those who do before proceeding.
 Largo has some experienced fundraisers who proved their mettle in public campaigns years ago for Largo Central Park, and more recently, for the new library.
 They should step forward and offer their help.

 The city approved the project.
 The city has $15,000 of seed money in the pot.
 The memorial will be located in a city park, on city land.
 The city will be the entity approving the design and builder.
-The city is holding the donated funds in a special fund.
+The city is holding the donated money in a special fund.
 And the city will own the memorial when it is done.

-Largo officials need to stop running from the idea of a small King memorial in their park, and take responsibility for ensuring that the project is done well, from beginning to end.
+Largo officials need to stop running from the idea of a small MLK memorial in their park, and take responsibility for insuring that the project is done well, from beginning to end.
 They should begin by naming a fundraising committee that will include Woods, city staffers, residents and an individual or individuals with experience in conducting public fundraising campaigns.
 Then they should pledge their support in getting a properly organized fundraising campaign under way.